Forum Stadtpark: interdisciplinary artistic experiments since 1959

 In 1995, Alfred Kolleritsch resigned as chairman in favour of Walter Grond, which lead to the replacement of most functionaries, abstractors and other staff members.
 This radical change was supposed to make the increasingly elitist association approachable to young artists again and consequently expected to revolutionise its rigid idea of “Avantgarde”.
 The different departments were dissipated; organisational and artistic issues were separated from each other, which discouraged projects that evolved around individuals.
 The FORUM STADTPARK theatre, Camera Austria and manuskripte parted ways.

 In 1997, Peter Zinagel succeeded Walter Grond.
 During his tenure, the house was rebuilt and a first floor was added.
 In 2003, Anton Lederer became chairman and combined the separate departments to form one committee in charge of cultural work – the Programmforum.
 This new development was a significant step in the encouragement of interdisciplinary work.
 In 2009, FORUM STADTPARK celebrated its 50 year jubilee with Bernhard Wolf as chairman.

-In 2011 Heidrun Primas took over the management and declared the FORUM STADTPARK as City Hall of Hearts.
-Today FORUM STADTPARK sees itself as an interdisciplinary society devoted to a wide concept of arts and interdisciplinary work.
-On three floors, 150 events including architecture, literature, fine arts, film, photography, medial art, fashion, music, theatre, performance and theoretical contents take place each year, the majority of them free of charge.
+In 2011 Heidrun Primas took over the management and declared the FORUM STADTPARK as Town Hall of Hearts.
+FORUM STADTPARK sees itself as an interdisciplinary space devoted to a wide concept of arts and interdisciplinary work.
+On three floors, 150 events including architecture, literature, fine arts, photography, music, performance and theoretical contents take place each year.
 The association’s claim is to present a laboratory and a platform to many circles of local, Austrian and international culture production.

 1995-1997: W. Grond / P. Zinganel (deputy chairperson) / G. Ostanek (treasurer)